- Clinical Considerations

 - End of Public Health Emergency

-- Where can I find information about the current MPV outbreak?
+- Where can I find information about the current mpox outbreak?

 See Washington Department of Health updates on the outbreak in Washington state.

-- How can I reduce stigma when talking about monkeypox?
+- How can I reduce stigma when talking about mpox?

-Anyone can be infected with MPV, which is a public health issue important to everyone.
-See CDC guidance on how you can reduce stigma in MPV communication and engagement.
+Anyone can be infected with mpox, which is a public health issue important to everyone.
+See CDC guidance on how you can reduce stigma in mpox communication and engagement.

-- What are the clinical features of MPV disease (monkeypox)?
+- What are the clinical features of mpox?
 What does the rash look like?

-See the CDC Clinical Recognition webpage for information on diagnosing MPV disease including photos of rashes.
+See the CDC Clinical Recognition webpage for information on diagnosing mpox disease including photos of rashes.

-- Is there a lab test to determine if my patient has MPV infection?
+- Is there a lab test to determine if my patient has mpox?

-Yes, MPV infection is typically diagnosed through a PCR test performed on a swab of a lesion.
+Yes, an mpox infection is typically diagnosed through a PCR test performed on a swab of a lesion.
 Testing is available at commercial and academic clinical laboratories as well as the Washington State Public Health Laboratories (WSPHL).
 Testing by WSPHL requires approval from the patient’s local health jurisdiction.

-- If I am testing a patient for MPV, what other testing and treatment should I consider?
+- If I am testing a patient for mpox, what other testing and treatment should I consider?

-In this outbreak, most people who receive MPV testing should also be tested for HIV and other STIs (e.g., syphilis, gonorrhea, chlamydia).
-Many people who receive MPV testing would also benefit from HIV pre-exposure prophylaxis (PrEP).
+In this outbreak, most people who receive mpox testing should also be tested for HIV and other STIs (e.g., syphilis, gonorrhea, chlamydia).
+Many people who receive mpox testing would also benefit from HIV pre-exposure prophylaxis (PrEP).

 - I diagnosed my patient with another infection (e.g., syphilis, gonorrhea, chlamydia).
-Can I assume that they don't have MPV infection?
+Can I assume that they don't have mpox?

-Co-infections with MPV and STIs have been reported, so the presence of an STI does not rule out MPV infection.
-If the patient’s clinical presentation is compatible with MPV disease, you should still consider MPV testing.
+Co-infections with mpox and STIs have been reported, so the presence of an STI does not rule out mpox infection.
+If the patient’s clinical presentation is compatible with mpox disease, you should still consider mpox testing.
 See CDC guidance for further information: See CDC clinical FAQs for further information.

-A person with MPV disease is contagious from the first symptom until all the scabs have fallen off and a fresh layer of intact skin has formed.
-It is possible that people with MPV infection might be contagious prior to symptom onset, or even if they have an entirely asymptomatic infection, but transmission from pre-symptomatic or asymptomatic people has not been documented.
+A person with mpox is contagious from the first symptom until all the scabs have fallen off and a fresh layer of intact skin has formed.
+It is possible that people with an mpox infection might be contagious prior to symptom onset, or even if they have an entirely asymptomatic infection, but transmission from pre-symptomatic or asymptomatic people has not been documented.

-- Who is at higher risk for severe MPV disease?
+- Who is at higher risk for severe mpox?

 - What are the clinical considerations for people living with HIV?

-According to the CDC, people with HIV-associated immunosuppression or people with HIV who are not virologically suppressed can be at increased risk of severe MPV disease.
-See CDC clinical considerations for people living with HIV for more information on treatment and prophylaxis for MPV in people living with HIV.
+According to the CDC, people with HIV-associated immunosuppression or people with HIV who are not virologically suppressed can be at increased risk of severe mpox disease.
+See CDC clinical considerations for people living with HIV for more information on treatment and prophylaxis for mpox in people living with HIV.

-- Which medications can be given to treat MPV disease?
+- Which medications can be given to treat mpox?

-The medication most commonly used in the current outbreak is tecovirimat (TPOXX), which is approved for smallpox and is available for treatment of MPV disease under an expanded access new investigational drug protocol.
+The medication most commonly used in the current outbreak is tecovirimat (TPOXX), which is approved for smallpox and is available for treatment of mpox under an expanded access new investigational drug protocol.
 See CDC treatment guidance for more information about tecovirimat and other treatments.

-- What are the clinical considerations for pain management for people with MPV disease?
+- What are the clinical considerations for pain management for people with mpox?

 The CDC provides detailed information about pain control including treatments for specific symptoms and lesion sites.

-- What should I do if my patient might have been exposed to someone with MPV disease?
+- What should I do if my patient might have been exposed to someone with mpox?

 Contact your local health jurisdiction, who can help assess the exposure and determine if post-exposure prophylaxis (vaccination) is recommended.
 CDC recommends post-exposure prophylaxis be given within four (4) days from the date of exposure in order to prevent onset of the disease.
 If given between 4-14 days after the date of exposure, vaccination may reduce the symptoms of disease, but may not prevent the disease.

-If the patient is asymptomatic, counsel the patient about the symptoms of MPV disease, as well as the need to isolate and contact a healthcare provider if symptoms occur.
-If the patient is symptomatic, evaluate the patient for MPV disease, and consider MPV testing.
-If you decide to proceed with MPV testing, advise the patient to isolate at home while the test is pending.
+If the patient is asymptomatic, counsel the patient about the symptoms of mpox, as well as the need to isolate and contact a healthcare provider if symptoms occur.
+If the patient is symptomatic, evaluate the patient for mpox, and consider mpox testing.
+If you decide to proceed with mpox testing, advise the patient to isolate at home while the test is pending.

-- What should I tell a patient with MPV disease about the expected course of illness?
+- What should I tell a patient with mpox about the expected course of illness?

-The clinical course of MPV disease is variable.
+The clinical course of mpox is variable.
 Counsel the patient about potential complications and reasons to seek follow-up care.
 The duration of symptoms and the contagious period also vary; usually the contagious period lasts for two to four weeks.
-People with MPV disease are no longer contagious when all the scabs on the skin have fallen off and a fresh layer of intact skin has formed underneath.
+People with mpox are no longer contagious when all the scabs on the skin have fallen off and a fresh layer of intact skin has formed underneath.
 CDC provides more information on the clinical course of illness.

-- What advice should I give to my patient with MPV disease about reducing the risk of transmission to others?
+- What advice should I give to my patient with mpox about reducing the risk of transmission to others?

-CDC provides detailed information on reducing the risk of transmission including steps that people with MPV disease can take, how long they need to isolate, and prevention measures for their home.
+CDC provides detailed information on reducing the risk of transmission including steps that people with mpox can take, how long they need to isolate, and prevention measures for their home.

-- What PPE should be used for health care personnel who enter the room of a person with suspected or confirmed MPV infection?
+- What PPE should be used for health care personnel who enter the room of a person with suspected or confirmed mpox?

 According to the CDC, healthcare personnel should use a gown, gloves, eye protection, and a NIOSH-approved particulate respirator equipped with N95 filters or higher.

-- Where can I find information on infection control for MPV in health care settings?
+- Where can I find information on infection control for mpox in health care settings?

 CDC provides detailed information on infection control including patient placement, PPE, waste management, environmental infection control steps, and other topics.

-- Where can I find more clinical guidance on MPV?
+- Where can I find more clinical guidance on mpox?

 See these CDC webpages: